We care about your data.

 If you’re one of our clients or potential clients, it’s likely that you’ve shared personal information with us.
 That might include your name, email, address, occupation and details of other communications we’ve had with you.

 For contractors or potential staff members, the type of information we’ve collected might be more detailed.
-This could include the examples above, as well as things like your bank details, superannuation account, residency status, CV or emergency contacts.
-We’ll only ever keep this info if it will help us work with you as a contractor, or a potential staff member!
+This could include the examples above, as well as things like your bank details, pension account, National Insurance details, residency status, CV, or emergency contacts.
+We’ll only ever keep this info if it will help us work with you as a contractor or a potential staff member!

 For anyone who interacts with us, if you choose to share information that’s considered ‘sensitive’ under the Privacy Act, this is entirely up to you.
 This could include things like racial or ethnic origin, or religious and political views.
 If a third party shares this type of info with us, we’ll get in touch with you so you can let us know if you are ok with this or want us to remove this information from our records.